I Love Walking In France

 Curemonte is 43.2 kilometres (27 miles) from the starting point of Martel.

-If you are following my suggested itinerary for this eight-day walk, you’ll arrive in Curemonte at the end of the third day of walking.
+If you are following my suggested itinerary for this nine-day walk, you’ll arrive in Curemonte at the end of the third day of walking.
 This relaxed pace allows plenty of time to relax and enjoy the nine ‘most beautiful villages’ along the way – Martel, Turenne, Collonges-la-Rouge, Beaulieu-sur-Dordogne, Autoire, Loubressac, Carennac and Rocamadour and to explore Château de Castelnau-Bretenoux.
-(Don’t forget to visit the chapel Saint-Hilaire de la Combe a kilometre or so before you reach the village.)

 Tourist Office in Curemonte